You are currently viewing From Wall Flower to Must-Have: When Florals Conquered Our Clothes

 Talbot silk midi skirt, Moda International silk cashmere cardigan (dyed red), unbranded dance fishnet nude tight, DIY statement belt, DIY earrings, Prada pumps (all own), sunglasses c/o Eagle Eyes, best girlfriends’ bracelet c/o Chico’s, and 3/4 sleeve boat-neck top c/o Covered Perfectly

-The above OOTD features fantasy blossoms in yellow, tan, pink and red on black background on silk.
+The above OOTD features fantasy blossoms in yellow, tan, pink, and red on a black background of silk.
 The look is spring business casual.
-The large scale of the print and dark background in combination with the classic top and cardigan diminish the association with romantic or naive or girly.
+The large scale of the print and dark background, in combination with the classic top and cardigan, diminishes the association with romance, naivety, or girlishness.
 You can find a guide dedicated how to look ageless in floral prints over 40 at the link.

 My blogging friends and I are hosting a May Stylish Monday linkup party.
 Each of us features fresh flowers in her post and outfits.
 Note that the looks in the collage below are inspirations and not necessarily the outfit ideas featured in their posts.
 Thus, make sure to visit